catarinamachado/catarinamachado-old-page/about.md

 Hi!
 My name is <b>Catarina</b> and I'm a <b>19 year old student</b> in the 2nd year of the Computer Software Engineering course at University of Minho.

-My goal is to do excel in everything I do, at all times, regardless of what it may take.
+My goal is to excel in everything I do, at all times, regardless of what it may take.

 Ever since I've been familiarized with the concept of <b>programming</b>, I knew this was what I wanted my career to be based on and, as my academic journey progresses, I'm increasingly sure that Computer Science is the scientific and professional universe in which I want to take part for life.